Pitasi/univrs/articles/rust-server-components.md

 }
 ```

-I hope I didn't lose you into implementation details, the resulting usage is
+I hope I didn't lose you into implementation details, the usage is much
-much cleaner:
+cleaner:

 ```rust
 pub async fn page() -> Markup {